import os

 @dsl.pipeline(

-description="Simulation hello-world",
+="Simulation hello-world",

-def three_components_pipeline(
+)def three_components_pipeline(

 # Preprocessing component parameters, first component: